Turkey sends more troops to Qatar

-Qatar's Defense Ministry announced on Tuesday the arrival of the fresh reinforcement at the Al Ubeid airbase in the capital, Doha, Aljazeera wrote.
+Qatar's defense ministry announced the arrival of the fresh reinforcement at the Al Ubeid airbase in the capital, Doha, aljazeera.com reported.

 The group, including soldiers from the Turkish Joint Forced Command, will join Turkish troops already based at the Tariq bin Ziyad military base in southern Doha.